winstonjs/winston/docs/transports.md

 * __path:__ (Default: **/**) Remote URI of the HTTP logging endpoint
 * __auth:__ (Default: **None**) An object representing the `username` and `password` for HTTP Basic Auth
 * __ssl:__ (Default: **false**) Value indicating if we should use HTTPS
 * __batch:__ (Default: **false**) Value indicating if batch mode should be used.
-A batch of logs to send through the HTTP request when one of the batch option is reached: number of elements, or timeout
+A batch of logs to send through the HTTP request when one of the batch options is reached: number of elements, or timeout
 * __batchInterval:__ (Default: **5000 ms**) Value indicating the number of milliseconds to wait before sending the HTTP request
 * __batchCount:__ (Default: **10**) Value indicating the number of logs to cumulate before sending the HTTP request